-The main pattern reported here is robust across our 10-seed study and across a range of actor architectures and training variants (width, depth, activation function, and normalization settings): earlier layers consistently exhibit the strongest cross-behavior invariance, while later structure is more behavior-linked \cite{yosinski2014transferable}.
-At the same time, our behavior set is intentionally compact.
-Walking, wiggling, and bobbing cover much of the qualitatively distinct whole-body repertoire available to this simple quadrupedal morphology (forward translation, in-place reorientation, and vertical impulse generation), analogous to distinct temporally extended skills \cite{sutton1999options}.
-A natural next step is to test whether the identified self-like subnetwork remains stable—and becomes useful—when the behavior suite expands, either by introducing broader task families or by moving to more expressive morphologies (e.g., larger quadrupeds or humanoids).
-In that setting, an important question is whether explicitly reusing the identified self subnetwork improves learning speed or robustness to perturbations such as joint damage or friction changes \cite{rusu2016progressive,fernando2017pathnet}.
-Longer term, it will be important to scale these ideas to policies operating at the complexity level of real robots: deeper controllers trained on diverse task families and deployed on hardware.
-This becomes especially relevant for robots whose bodies may be repaired, extended, or reconfigured over time \cite{wyder2025robot_metabolism}.
+The main pattern reported here is robust across a range of seeds, actor architectures, training variants, and morphologies: earlier layers consistently exhibit the strongest cross-behavior invariance, while later structure is more behavior-linked~\cite{yosinski2014transferable}.
+The behavior set used here is intentionally compact: walking, wiggling, and bobbing cover much of the qualitatively distinct whole-body repertoire available to this morphology --- forward translation, in-place reorientation, and vertical impulse generation --- analogous to distinct temporally extended skills~\cite{sutton1999options}.
+The same persistence pattern replicates in a robotic manipulation setting across multiple task families, suggesting the finding is not specific to any one morphology or control domain.
+A natural next step is to test whether the self-like subnetwork remains stable and becomes explicitly useful as behavior suites expand and agents are deployed on hardware, particularly for agents whose bodies may be repaired, extended, or reconfigured over time~\cite{wyder2025robot_metabolism}.

 Methodologically, we use co-activation based grouping and cross-behavior alignment as a simple, transparent way to expose modular organization in dense policies.
 Co-activation structure will not capture every aspect of functional role, but it provides a reproducible handle on groups of neurons that work together across shared reference states.
-In our setting, this is important because neurons that repeatedly co-activate across behaviors are not encoding a single behavior-specific output, but are likely helping coordinate a stable, body-centered representation of the robot's own state and dynamics, while other units reorganize to implement the current skill \cite{horta2021coactivation,weil2025coactivationtransformers}.
+In our setting, this is important because neurons that repeatedly co-activate across behaviors are not encoding a single behavior-specific output, but are likely helping coordinate a stable, body-centered representation of the agent's own state and dynamics, while other units reorganize to implement the current skill~\cite{horta2021coactivation,weil2025coactivationtransformers}.
 Future work may add complementary tools such as causal interventions, sparsity- or factorization-based decompositions, and targeted ablations to more directly test the necessity and sufficiency of specific subnetworks.